AmosLewis/Awesome-Robotics/README.md

 Feel free to contact me by chil1@alumni.cmu.edu.

 This repository is mantained by [Chi Liu](https://github.com/AmosLewis), [Youjie Xia](https://github.com/YoujieXia), [Jiangshan Tian](https://github.com/tianjiangshan).
 This reprosity will continues to be updated.
-If your want to contribute to this series repository, you could contact anyone of our awesome team.
+We believe in that robotic technology will make the world better.
+If you want to join us or contribute to this series repository, you could contact anyone of our awesome team.